-Bloat: This is a serious condition that happens when stomach gases build up in a dog’s stomach.
+Bloat: This is a serious condition that happens when stomach gasses build up in a dog’s stomach.
 Bloat can be fatal if not treated immediately.
-Goldendoodles have a long snout that makes it harder for them to vomit, and this can also cause the stomach to twist.
+Goldendoodles have a long snout that makes it harder for them to vomit.
+This can also cause the stomach to twist.
 You should take your dog to the vet if you notice bloat signs, like not eating well or vomiting frequently.

 Progressive Retinal Atrophy: This is a disease of the eye that can lead to blindness.
 A genetic defect causes it.
 The defect also makes the retina begin to degenerate over time, leading to pain and decreased eyesight.

 Thyroid Problems: Goldendoodles are susceptible to thyroid problems such as hyperthyroidism, which is a condition caused when the thyroid gland is too active.
 It also causes hypothyroidism, a condition in which the thyroid isn’t active enough.
 You should take your dog to the vet if you notice the symptoms of hypothyroidism (lethargy, weight gain, thinning hair and hair loss) or hyperthyroidism (including weight loss, hyperactivity, increased water consumption and problems sleeping).

 Epilepsy: As in humans, epilepsy in goldendoodles causes convulsions or seizures.
 Over half of all dog breeds are susceptible to this condition, including golden retrievers, poodles, and many other toy breeds.

 Ear infections: Goldendoodles are prone to ear infections.
 Your vet may sometimes need to clean out your dog’s ears and may also prescribe an ear cleanser and medication for you to use at home.